It goes without saying that securing your MongoDB instances is of the utmost importance.

 Enable user authentication right away and use the localhost exception

 This approach lets you run your MongoDB server with authentication right from the beginning.
-However, you need to have localhost access to your server:
+However, it requires localhost access to your server:

 - Start your MongoDB server with authentication enabled straight away.